nickioann/SideFetch/ConfigTemplate.md

     "cpu",

     // MULTI-DEVICE / jq:
-    // Use JSON + jq when a module has multiple results and you want them separately.
+    // Use JSON + jq when a module has multiple results and you want them separately, in this scenario its the integrated and external gpu.
     //
     // Inspect the module first:  fastfetch -s <module> --format json | jq
     // jq indexes start at 0: